What if I told you, the time you spend practicing guitar, is probably way less effective than it could be?

 There are instances where finger exercises have value, but I didn’t need them at that point in time, surely not in that quantity.

-Rough estimate: The 20% of practice time I was spend practicing finger exercises was contributing to some 5% of my progress.
+Rough estimate: The 20% of practice time I spent practicing finger exercises was contributing to some 5% of my progress.
 It helped in things like hand coordination, playing with a metronome and legato technique.

 However, even these things could have been achieved through other things, such as…